openpreserve/jpylyzer/_posts/2022-06-28-Release-of-jpylyzer-2-1-0.md

 The newly updated [jpylyzer 2.1 XSD schema]({{ BASE_PATH }}/jpylyzer-v-2-1.xsd) reflects these changes.

-## Automated unit tests using jpylyzer test corpus
+## Automated unit tests using Jpylyzer test corpus

 We also made the release process more efficient by implementing unit tests based on the [jplyzer-test-files](https://github.com/openpreserve/jpylyzer-test-files) corpus.